jourquin/Nodus/devtools/tests/README.md

 loop on a synthetic network with two origins and an unreachable destination.
 Multi-flow workers compute three alternatives.
 The test compares exact current/auxiliary volumes, modal shares and saved path rows with auditing disabled/enabled, checks the applicable stages, and covers disabled, header-only and detailed path output, automatic/final flushes and failed modal splits.
+It also checks Fast Multi-flow reachability counts and verifies that the observer is absent when auditing is off.
-It uses a disposable in-memory HSQLDB database and a clock that advances on each read; its reported times are test values, not performance measurements.
+It uses a
+disposable in-memory HSQLDB database and a clock that advances on each read; its reported times are test values, not performance measurements.
 Run it from the project root: